-Most electrical systems in your truck camper including the lighting, operate on 12-volt.
-12-volt power is supplied from the battery of the truck, or an auxiliary battery which can be installed in the camper.
-In addition, your unit is equipped with a 110-volt 25amp power supply cord, which can be plugged into any available outlet.
-This current goes into the 32 amp converter, which changes it to 12-volt before feeding it into the circuits.
+Most electrical systems in your truck camper including the lighting, operate on 12-volts.
+12-volt power is supplied from the battery of the truck through a charge line in your 7-pin plug (if so equipped), or from an auxiliary battery (1 or 2 depending on model) which can be installed in the camper through your dealer at delivery.
+In addition, your unit is equipped with a 110-volt 30 amp power supply cord, which can be plugged into any available outlet.
+This current goes into the 45 amp converter, which changes it to 12-volt before feeding it into the circuits.
 This system automatically switches to batteries when disconnected from external 110-volt, or vice versa.
-Auxiliary batteries are charged through the alternator of the vehicle and/or through a built-in charger in the 32 amp converter.
+Auxiliary batteries are charged through the alternator of the vehicle when runnig and/or through a built-in charger in the 45 amp converter when connected to 110V power.
+Your batteries can also receive a charge from a on board generator if you have this option.

-NOTE: Do not install fuses with amperage ratings greater than that specified.
+WARNING: Do not install fuses with amperage ratings greater than that specified, as this may cause a fire potential.